As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 I have two metal molds, one with a loose bottom and one with no loose bottom.
 During my first try, the crust had completely stuck to the bottom of the tart mold, so for my following tries, I made sure to cover it with parchment paper.
 Having a mold with a loose bottom helps because you can just lift the crust out of its mold without breaking.

 This almond flour pie crust holds very well.
 You can hold a piece of pie with your hands and it will not break apart.
-It’s thick, buttery and flaky, just like it should be.
+It's thick, buttery and flaky, just like it should be.
+I have uploaded a separate recipe for my almond flour pie crust where I show you how you can make it dairy-free and sweet or savoury for any occasion.

 How to make lemon curd